Natalia Długosz: Life and career

 In total, she has published dozens of books, academic articles, chapters in monographs and dictionary entries on Slavic topics.
 In them, she has mainly dealt with the issues of Polish-Bulgarian confrontational word formation and cognitive-communicative description of the meaning of new lexical units, as well as with selected elements of the Slavic linguistic worldview (the opposition self/non-self, the image of the family, the concept of Europe in Bulgarian culture), legal terminology in translation and Slavic minority languages, in particular Gorani.
 In 2014, she received an award from the Ministry of Culture of the Republic of Bulgaria for her contribution to the development of Bulgarian-Polish cultural relations and the popularisation of Bulgarian culture.
+Initiator and co-creator, together with Professor Wojciech Jóźwiak of Adam Mickiewicz University, of the first (2025) and second (2026) editions of the Bulgarian Cinema Review in Poznań; Executive Director of the Bulgarian Cinema Review.
 In addition, she has been working as a sworn translator of Bulgarian since 2012.

 She lives in Kotórz Mały, where, together with her husband Piotr, she runs the Silesia Progress publishing house involved in the promotion of Silesian culture and language.
 In 2022, she was awarded the ‘Genius Loci - Faithful Guardian of the Silesian Land’ award for this activity.
 She is also a member of the programme board of the publishing series Canon Silesiae – Ślōnskŏ Bibliŏtyka.
 She publishes popular texts on the regional portal on Silesian topics wachtyrz.eu.
+She translated Filip Rožek’s book Gump: Pes, který naučil lidi žít from Czech into Polish.